 Designing Sound has published an Interview with me.
-We talked about several things, including my career, the tools I use, creativity, gaming, and more.
+We talked about several things, including my career, the tools I use, creativity, gaming, sound effects recording and more.

 Check it out: